Onyx-Protocol/Onyx/docs/getting-started/configure.md

 ## Overview

-When you first launch your Chain Core and visit the dashboard, you will be presented with three options:
+When you first launch your Chain Core and visit the dashboard at http://HOST:1999/ (where HOST is the name of the computer where Chain Core is running), you will be presented with three options:

 1. Create a new blockchain
 2. Connect to an existing blockchain
 3. Connect to the Chain testnet

-Once you configure your Chain Core, you can reset it at any time in the dashboard by visiting Core Settings.
+Choosing one of these options configures your Chain Core.
+You can reset it to its initial unconfigured state at any time by visiting Core Settings in the dashboard.

 ## Create a new blockchain

 This creates a new blockchain with the Core as the block generator and single block signer.
-The block generator key is automatically created in the MockHSM.
+The Core's block-signing key is automatically created in the MockHSM.
+The Core's URL and blockchain ID (needed by other Cores wishing to join this network) are available in Core Settings in the dashboard.

 For more information, see [operating a blockchain](../learn-more/blockchain-operators).

 ## Connect to an existing blockchain

-This connects to an existing blockchain by providing the following:
+This connects to an existing blockchain whose block generator is already configured.
+You must supply the following information to join:

 * Block generator URL
 * Blockchain ID
 * Network token

-Once configured, Chain Core will begin downloading all existing blocks from the block generator, in order of creation.
-Once all blocks are downloaded, Chain Core will open a persistent connection with the block generator to receive new blocks as they are created.
+Once configured, Chain Core will begin downloading blockchain data from the block generator.
+Once your Core is up to date with the network it will receive new blocks as they are created.

 For more information, see [participating in a blockchain](../learn-more/blockchain-participants).